 Login Sign up

-Gone Awry over 10 years ago
+Gone Awry about 11 years ago

 This is an experimental excerpt from an idea I had a couple of nights ago, involving the Moscow Kremlin.
 Tell me how you like it and I'll write more!

-Gone Awry (joined about 13 years ago)
+Gone Awry (joined almost 14 years ago)

 I have been many places, seen many things, been many things as well, but what I shall never stop being, is a writer, a traveler of dreams and the human soul.
 My name is none of your concern.
 Call me anything or nothing; I may not answer to anything, or answer to everything.